 In 2015, the ICMA ERCC created a dedicated SFTR Task Force.
 Over the past years the group has grown significantly in size, reflecting the scale of the challenge that SFTR poses to Repo and other SFT markets.
 The Task Force now includes representatives from over 150 firms covering the whole spectrum of the market, including buy-side, sell-side, market infrastructure providers, but also Trade Repositories and other service providers that are offering solutions to help reporting firms comply with SFTR.
 The main objective of the ERCC SFTR Task Force is to develop a common understanding of the requirements and to develop market best practices in relation to SFTR reporting to complement guidance provided by regulators.
 The work is undertaken in close collaboration with other trade associations and the relevant regulators, in particular ESMA.
 The result of this work was published initially on 24 February 2020, in form of the detailed ICMA recommendations for Reporting under SFTR.
-A seventh edition of the guide was published on 21 October 2021 (see right-hand side).
+A ninth edition of the guide was published on 5 April 2023 (see right-hand side).

 Since go-live, authorised trade repositories (DTCC, Regis-TR, UnaVista and KDPW) are required to publish, every Tuesday, a set of summary statistics based on the transactions that have been reported to them in the previous week.
 ICMA collects, aggregates and tabulates this data each week from all TRs, and publishes the information on the SFTR Public Data page.
 The SFTR public data complements existing ICMA publications such as the semi-annual European Repo Survey, and further contributes to the transparency of the repo market.